Get the Job: How to Answer 14 Common Sales Interview Questions

 7. What are your long-term career goals?

 Interviewers always want a sense of how ambitious you are.
-More so, they want to know how much dedication you have to stay in a role or whether you’d be looking to leave quickly for another opportunity.
+They want to know how much dedication you have to stay in a role or whether you’d be looking to leave quickly for another opportunity.

 How To Answer